joyhuan/TechBlogs/Kubernetes.md

 - Designed for extensibility

 ## Dockerfile
-- Descrives the build process for an image
+- Describes the build process for an image
 - Can be run to automatically create an image
 - Contains all the commands necessary to build the image and run your application